oliviercreurer/compass-beta/README.md

-> Beta X does yet support grid, arc, or command/unit saving + loading.
+> Beta 0.1 does yet support grid, arc, or command/unit saving + loading.

 Compass has 3 pages: